phomie/IntegrationCheckup/README.md

  <h2>Collect data from a website that is open headless with Google Puppeteer </h2>
  <h2>Puppeteer is a Node library that provides a high-level API to control headless browsers, such as Google Chrome or Chromium.<br>
   It allows you to automate tasks related to browser interaction, such as generating screenshots, crawling websites, and testing.</h2>
- <h3>Background of this tool was to automate daily tasks.
-When a website was assigned to the marketing network, the integrated advertisment technologie must be controlled in teh same way. <br>
+ <h3>Background: this tool was created to automate daily tasks.
+When a website was assigned to the marketing network, the integrated advertisment technologie must be controlled in the same way. <br>
  Some of the colleagues wasn't firm to work with browser devtools.
-To simplify this, they needed only the url, and received the data in a couple of seconds
+To simplify that, they needed only the url, and received the data in a couple of seconds.
  </h3>
 <h3>Used technologies:</h3>
 <ul>